Universal-Debloater-Alliance/universal-android-debloater-next-generation/README.md

 This is a complete rewrite in Rust of the [UAD project](https://gitlab.com/W1nst0n/universal-android-debloater), which aims to improve privacy and battery performance by removing unnecessary and obscure system apps.
-This can also contribute to improve security by reducing [the attack surface](https://en.wikipedia.org/wiki/Attack_surface).
+This can also contribute to improving security by reducing [the attack surface](https://en.wikipedia.org/wiki/Attack_surface).

-Packages are as well documented as possible in order to provide a better understanding of what you can delete or not.
+Packages are as well documented as possible to provide a better understanding of what you can delete or not.
 The worst issue that could happen is removing an essential system package needed during boot causing then an unfortunate bootloop.
 After about 5 failed system boots, the phone will automatically reboot in recovery mode, and you'll have to perform a FACTORY RESET.
 Make a backup first!